GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 they then have the same options and fall-backs, with a greater selection of potential primitives to use or generalize to suit their own purposes, with preservation of old behavior as need be.
-For Gemini primitives we are attempting to produce robust, general, primitives as possible from the start, but this ability of the Recipe Configuration to evolve is still a crucial aspect of the primitive system.
+For Gemini primitives we are attempting to produce robust, general, primitives from the start, but this ability of the Recipe Configuration to evolve is still a crucial aspect of the primitive system.

 Test Case at Gemini Observatory: Refactoring Python Scripts into